EighteenZi/rocksdb_wiki/RocksDB-Tuning-Guide.md

 **level0_slowdown_writes_trigger** and **level0_stop_writes_trigger** -- When the number of level 0 files is greater than the slowdown limit, writes are stalled.
 When the number is greater than stop limit, writes are fully stopped until compaction is done.

-**soft_rate_limit** and **hard_rate_limit** -- In level style compaction, each level has a compaction score.
+**soft_rate_limit** and **hard_rate_limit (deprecated)** -- In level style compaction, each level has a compaction score.
 When a compaction score is greater than 1, compaction is triggered.
 If the score for any level exceeds the soft_rate_limit, writes are slowed down.
 If a score exceeds hard_rate_limit, writes are stopped until compaction for that level reduces its score.
+It's depreciated to two new options soft_pending_compaction_bytes_limit and hard_pending_compaction_bytes_limit.

 ## Prefix databases
 RocksDB keeps all data sorted and supports ordered iteration.
 However, some applications don't need the keys to be fully sorted.
 They are only interested in ordering keys with a common prefix.